Chevy 3.6L Engine V6 LLT

 An engine-driven high-pressure pump supplies fuel to the injectors to overcome the higher pressures inside the combustion chamber.
 As well as supply the multiple injection points of the direct injection nozzles.
 This variable-pressure high-pressure pump feeds a high-strength stainless steel fuel rail attached to the injectors.

 Dual Overhead Cams with Four Valves per Cylinder and Silent Cam Drive

 Four-valves-per-cylinder with inverted-tooth chain cam drive contributes to the smoothness and high output of the LFX.
 The Chevy 3.6L Engine incorporates a timing chain with an inverted tooth design.
-These smaller links engage at a lower impact speed, which decreases the noise generated.
+Furthermore these smaller links engage at a lower impact speed, which decreases the noise generated.
 In conjunction with the smaller pitch chain, the number of teeth on the sprockets are increased.
 Which increases the meshing frequency and further reduces noise and vibration.